Restoration of the Elwha River: The decision to remove the dams

-The combined power output of these dams generated approximately 19 mega-watt hours annually, a figure roughly equivalent to 38% of the electricity necessary to operate the Nippon Paper mill in Port Angeles.
+The combined power output the dams generated was approximately 19 mega-watt hours annually, a figure roughly equivalent to 38% of the electricity necessary to operate the Nippon Paper mill in Port Angeles.
 Other power sources in the regional grid supplied a much greater proportion of the area's electricity.
 The dams blocked and nearly eliminated the once enormous runs of salmon in the river and their nutrients into Olympic National Park.
 The sediment was no longer making it to the sea, resulting in erosion problems on the shore.
 Although the Elwha Dam was nearly a century old, it had never been secured to the bedrock, resulting in a potential danger of dam failure and a resultant flooding of downstream communities.

 The Lower Elwha Klallam Tribe had sought the removal of the two dams since they were built.
 In 1968 the owner of the dams, Crown Zellerbach Corporation, applied to the Federal Energy Regulatory Commission (FERC) for a license for Elwha Dam, and in 1973 applied to renew the license for Glines Canyon Dam.
 By this time, the treaty fishing rights of the Pacific Northwest tribes had been recognized in the 1979 Boldt Decision, and the Lower Elwha Klallam Tribe pressed for removal of the dams to restore salmon runs to the Elwha River.
 The Tribe opposed both applications by Crown Zellerbach, intervening before the FERC.
 The environmental community also got involved in opposing the dams.
 By the 1980s twelve conservation groups opposed the relicensing process, including Olympic Park Associates, Seattle Audubon Society, Sierra Club, Friends of the Earth, and American Rivers.

-A series of political battles occurred locally and in Washington D.C., particularly with Senator Slade Gorton blocking the project, while Senator Brock Adams strongly supported the removal plan.
+A series of political battles occurred locally and in Washington, D.C., particularly with Senator Slade Gorton blocking the project, while Senator Brock Adams strongly supported the removal plan.
 Final congressional approval of the dam removal project was expressed in the Elwha River Ecosystem and Fisheries Restoration Act of 1992, which authorized the Secretary of the Interior to acquire and remove two dams on the river and restore the ecosystem and native anadromous fisheries.
 However, Senator Gorton continued to block and delay the process.
 By 2000 Gorton retreated, allowing the dams to be purchased by the federal government in order to arrange for removal.

 In 1987 the dams and all other assets of Crown Zellerbach were acquired by the James River Corporation, which owned the dams until 2000.
 Concerned that it might someday be required to remove the dams and pay for river restoration, the corporation sought to transfer the dams to the federal government.
 In February 2000, the government bought the dams and related facilities for $29.5 million.
 Until removal, the dams had been operated by the Bureau of Reclamation, with National Park Service oversight.
 When the federal government purchased the dams in 2000, it freed the James River Corporation from any further liability related to the damage caused by the dams in the past or potentially in the future.